Tips for Planning a Destination Wedding

 After choosing your location, it would be best to head out there at least once before your wedding day.
 Checking out the photos of the area and venue websites will not suffice when it comes to making important decisions.
 Make sure you go during the right season your wedding will fall around; after all, seeing a beautiful location in October can look completely different in July.
 If you already don’t have a location in mind and need a few ideas or inspiration, Elle put together a list of the top 10 wedding destination locations for you to browse through or you can check our list too.

 So, you have decided to head somewhere tropical and you want to have your wedding right on the beach.
 It is important to keep in mind, at this point, that your attire is going to vary quite a bit from a traditional wedding.
 A groom may opt for an outfit that consists of a linen shirt and pants, rather than a heavy weighed down suit.
 The bride should shy away from large ball gowns that will pick up a lot of sand and heavy fabrics that will trap heat.
-If you are unsure of exactly what would be acceptable for the beach, retailers like David’s Bridal allow you to browse beach wedding dresses so you know you are finding something light weight and fit for the occasion.
-You can also check out our Groomsmen Outfit Ideas along with my personal wedding dress search ideas.
+If you are unsure of exactly what would be acceptable for the beach, you can also check out our Groomsmen Outfit Ideas along with my personal wedding dress search ideas.

 It may come as a surprise to many, but destination weddings can actually be a lot more affordable than a wedding close to home.
 The reason for this is that the guest list is minimal and there are a lot of package deals that can cut down on costs of air travel and the hotel.
 Planning far enough in advance allows for all of your guests to work together in choosing the same flight, hotel and activities they plan on doing outside of the wedding.
 The New York Times put together a little “how to” with saving on group deals, from cruises to airfare.